manoellribeiro/budget-CivilEngineeringProjects/README.md

 * Estimate the price of five Civil Engineering Projects with specific variables for each projects, as the Building Standard or how many Floor Plans.
 * Estimate the price of only one project or how many you want to.
 * See the prices of all projects together in partial review page that only you can see.
-* Save the budget of one client when you want to, so I members with this application can see It.
+* Save the budget of one client when you want to, so all members with this application can see it.

 ## Built With